CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "weight" : 350,                   // Weight of the item in grams.
 For stackable items (ammo, comestibles) this is the weight per charge.
 "volume" : 1,                     // Volume, measured in 1/4 liters.
 For stackable items (ammo, comestibles) this is the volume of stack_size charges.
 Volume in ml and L can be used - "50ml" or "2L"
 "integral_volume" : 0,            // Volume added to base item when item is integrated into another (eg. a gunmod integrated to a gun)
+"integral_weight" : 0,            // Weight added to base item when item is integrated into another (eg. a gunmod integrated to a gun)
 "rigid": false,                   // For non-rigid items volume (and for worn items encumbrance) increases proportional to contents
 "insulation": 1,                  // (Optional, default = 1) If container or vehicle part, how much insulation should it provide to the contents
 "price" : 100,                    // Used when bartering with NPCs.
 For stackable items (ammo, comestibles) this is the price for stack_size charges.